barcek/aliesce/README.md

 Create a file for your scripts.
 Give it any name, and any extension or none.
 Use the current default name - 'src.txt' - to avoid passing an argument later.

 Add the scripts to the file.
 Immediately above each script, insert a tag line starting by default with `###`.
 Include in the tag line the following elements:

 - the file extension for that language, or the full output filename including extension, or the full output path including directory and extension
 - the command to be run, if any, e.g. the program to be used to run the file and any arguments to pass to that program - the path to the file is added as the final argument by default

 Ensure each element is separated by one or more spaces.

-For example, a possible tag line for a script in Elixir:
+For example, a possible tag line and script in Elixir:

 ```
 ### exs elixir -r setup

+IO.puts("Up and running...")
 ```

-This tells aliesce to save the script following the tag line in a file with the `exs` extension, then run that file with the `elixir` command, applying one option, to require a file named 'setup'.
+This tells aliesce to save the script below the tag line in a file with the `exs` extension, then run that file with the `elixir` command, applying one option, to require a file named 'setup'.

 A template source file can be created and scripts written in other files appended to an existing file via the command line (see [Options](#options) below).